-In the past more and more areas in computer vision benefited from active processing strategies, which means, that the sensor data is acquired in an active, purposive way.
-Examples are viewpoint selection for object recognition [1], actively controlling the focal length during object tracking [2], and sequential sensor data selection for state estimation in general [3].

-Besides these mentioned areas, up to now only a few approaches are known that suggest active sensor data selection for 3-D reconstruction of surfaces and objects, for example for range image data [4].
+On Minimizing Errors in 3D Reconstruction for Stereo Camera Systems S. Wenhardt, J. Denzler, and H. Niemann Chair for Pattern Recognition, University of Erlangen-Nürnberg, Martensstr.
+3, 91058 Erlangen, Germany e-mail: wenhardt@informatik.uni-erlangen.de Computer Vision Group, Faculty of Mathematics and Informatics, University of Passau, 94030 Passau, Germany e-mail: denzler@fmi.uni-passau.de Abstract-Active reconstruction of three-dimensional (3D) surfaces deals with the control of camera viewpoints to minimize error and uncertainty in the reconstructed shape of an object.
+In this paper, we develop a mathematical relationship between the setup and focal lengths of a stereo camera system and the corresponding error in 3D reconstruction of a given surface.
+We explicitly model the noise in the image plane, which can be interpreted as pixel noise or as uncertainty in the localization of corresponding point features.
+The results can be used to plan sensor positioning, e.g., using information theoretic concepts for optimal sensor data selection.
+INTRODUCTION In the past, more and more areas in computer vision have been benefiting from active processing strategies, which means that the sensor data is acquired in an active, purposive way.
+Viewpoint selection for object recognition [1], actively controlling the focal length during object tracking [2], and sequential sensor data selection for state estimation in general [3] are examples.
+Besides these mentioned areas, to date only a few approaches are known that suggest active sensor data selection for three-dimensional (3D) reconstruction of surfaces and objects, for example, for range image data [4].
 Obviously, for reconstructing the surface of an unknown object, the viewpoints of the recorded images strongly influence the resulting accuracy and robustness of the reconstruction.
-This observation is true, independent of the chosen approach for (stereo, factorization reconstruction 3-D method, trifocal tensor).
+This observation is true independently of the chosen approach for 3D reconstruction (stereo, factorization method, trifocal tensor).
 The quality mainly depends on the surface normal, the ex- and intrinsic parameters of the camera, and noise.
-So the question arises: is it possible to come up with a relationship between the selected views and the error and uncertainty of the reconstructed surface of an object.
-The long term benefit of such an approach consists of the possibility to apply information theoretic methods for sequential sensor data selection [3] to 3-D reconstruction as well.
-Towards the goal, in this paper we investigate the influence of the parameters of a stereo camera system on the error in reconstruction of a surface, taking explicitly into account the noise in the image acquisition and feature extraction process.
-To the best of our knowledge, such an investigation has not been done before.
+Therefore, the question arises: is it possible to come up with a relationship between the selected views and the error and uncertainty of the reconstructed surface of an object?
+The long-term benefit of such an approach consists of the possibility to apply information theoretic methods for sequential sensor data selection [3] to 3D reconstruction as well.
+With this goal in mind, in this paper we investigate the influence of the parameters of a stereo camera system on error in reconstruction of a surface, taking explicitly into account noise in the image acquisition and feature extraction process.
+To the This article was submitted by the authors in English.